icthrm/SC-Net/README.md

 numba 0.51.2 <br>

 # Pretrained Model
+ Pretrained models for real-world datasets : https://drive.google.com/file/d/18yaCdxlLbNU_eg1cIkgFIE9LpaxiF83E/view?usp=sharing
- Pretrained models will be available on Google Drive.
+ Real-World Training dataset will be available on Google Drive.
+ This may take a few days, coming soon...

 More information is on the way......